 I think opportunity is important and the more people are afforded opportunities, the more we will see the full potential of the South African culinary industry.

-For an example in 2015 students complained about the high fees for culinary schools, and they remain a stumbling block for many who want to be qualified but have no financial means.
+For example, in 2015 students complained about the high fees for culinary schools, and they remain a stumbling block for many who want to be qualified but have no financial means.

 BL: You are the ambassador for Food Lovers Market and you recently announced your collaboration with Aisha Baker from @Bakedonline.
 Can you tell us more about those collaborations?